MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/set-up-search-of-onedrive-for-business-in-office-365-from-sharepoint-server.md

 6. Select **OK**.

-## Step 5: Test your configuration for using the OneDrive search vertical to display search results from OneDrive for Business that is in Office 365
+## Step 5: Test your configuration for using the OneDrive search vertical to display search results from OneDrive for Business
 <a name="BKMK_TestConfig"> </a>

-Federated users should now be able to use the new MyOneDrive search vertical to get results from OneDrive for Business that is in Office 365.
-Searches that federated users perform in the new search vertical should return the following items from OneDrive for Business that is in Office 365 that match the search query:
+Federated users should now be able to use the new MyOneDrive search vertical to get results from OneDrive for Business.
+Searches that federated users perform in the new search vertical should return the following items from OneDrive for Business that match the search query:

-- Items that the user has stored in OneDrive for Business in Office 365.
+- Items that the user has stored in OneDrive for Business.

-- Items in OneDrive for Business in Office 365 that are shared with the user.
+- Items in OneDrive for Business that are shared with the user.

-- Items in OneDrive for Business in Office 365 that are shared with everyone.
+- Items in OneDrive for Business that are shared with everyone.

 A federated user is one who has an account in the on-premises Active Directory Domain Services (AD DS) Domain Users group that has been synchronized with Azure Active Directory by using the Azure Active Directory Sync tool (DirSync).
 The account has group memberships and permissions for resources in the SharePoint Server deployment and in Office 365, and can access resources in both environments by authenticating with the federation identity provider, such as Active Directory Federation Services (AD FS) 2.0.

-To validate your configuration for displaying search results from OneDrive for Business that is in Office 365, you can log on to SharePoint Server as a federated user and try some searches from the OneDrive for Business search vertical in the enterprise Search Center.
+To validate your configuration for displaying search results from OneDrive for Business, you can log on to SharePoint Server as a federated user and try some searches from the OneDrive for Business search vertical in the enterprise Search Center.
 Use the following procedure to validate your configuration in this way.

- **To test your configuration for displaying search results from OneDrive for Business that is in Office 365**
+ **To test your configuration for displaying search results from OneDrive for Business**

 1. Log on to the SharePoint Server deployment as a federated user who has been activated in Office 365, and who has permission to view the root site collection in SharePoint Online in Microsoft 365.